e-bertrand/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/step_time_series-1.png)\

-Now is time to determine the 5-minute interval that contains the maximum number of steps:
+It is time to determine the 5-minute interval that contains the maximum number of steps:

 ```r